sambitdutta/GLO-Click-Source/README.md

-Better download all for Gmail™
+GLO Recruitment - Click2Add™
 ==============================

 Purpose
 -------

 This is a google chrome extension.
-It permits you to download all files attached in a mail without downloading the archive created automatically by Gmail.
-My save button download each files separately.
+It permits you to add candidates by sending any attachments to Rchilli.

 How to install?
 ---------------